-Settlement Ross was one of the first industrial centers of California, and many skilled craftspeople were hard at work building California’s first ships, windmills, clay bricks, barrels, and much more.
-At Festival you can watch coopers, spinners, carpenters, woodworkers, and many others skilled craftspeople busily preparing their wares, reminiscent of the Fort Ross era when they traded with the Spanish, Mexicans or Bostonians.
-Try your hand at making rope, weaving a mini-basket, or rolling a candle.
+Settlement Ross was one of the first industrial centers of California and many skilled craftspeople were hard at work building California’s first ships, windmills, clay bricks, barrels, and much more.
+At Festival you can watch coopers, spinners, carpenters, woodworkers, and many other skilled craftspeople busily preparing their wares, reminiscent of the Fort Ross era when they traded with the Spanish, Mexicans or Bostonians.
+Try your hand at making rope, weaving a mini-basket, rolling a candle, or tug-of-war!

 Call Picnic Area Activities

-Fort Ross Festival’s Beer Garden, with its incredible front row seat to the Pacific Ocean, offers a great variety of delicious food and cold beverages for you to enjoy while listening to live Americana music.
-We are thrilled to have the continued support from local North Coast Brewing Company and Lagunitas Brewing Co., and happy to add Bear Republic Brewing Co. to our list this year.
+Fort Ross Festival’s Beer Garden, with its incredible front row seat to the Pacific Ocean, offers a great variety of delicious food and cold beverages for you to enjoy while listening to live Americana music by Dirty Cello.
+We are thrilled to have the continued support from local North Coast Brewing Company and Lagunitas Brewing Co.
 We’ll have a wide variety of beers from each brewer, from hoppy IPAs to rich, roasty Stouts.
 All profits from the Beer Garden go to support Fort Ross Education Fund, bringing under-served school groups to Fort Ross for our Marine Ecology Program and Environmental Living Program.

 International Food Bazaar